IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Deploy IBM Cloud Pak for Watson AIOps 4.2 using GitOps
+# Deploy IBM Cloud Pak for AIOps 4.2 using GitOps

-**Using GitOps to install Cloud Pak for Watson AIOps 4.2 is a GA feature!**
+**Using GitOps to install Cloud Pak for AIOps 4.2 is a GA feature!**

-The use of GitOps enables IBM Cloud Pak for Watson AIOps to be deployed on a Red Hat OpenShift Container Platform cluster from a Git repository, with the ArgoCD tool.
-Cloud Pak for Watson AIOps can be installed with the Argo CD user interface (UI), or with the Argo CD command line (CLI).
+The use of GitOps enables IBM Cloud Pak for AIOps to be deployed on a Red Hat OpenShift Container Platform cluster from a Git repository, with the ArgoCD tool.
+Cloud Pak for AIOps can be installed with the Argo CD user interface (UI), or with the Argo CD command line (CLI).

 For more information about GitOps, see [Understanding OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html#understanding-openshift-gitops) in the Red Hat OpenShift documentation.